junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean turns to realize the others are trying very hard not to act as if they're looking at them.
 He blushes a little.

-Patting on Cas's shoulder one last time, he turns to Sam, "Let's go."
+Patting Cas's shoulder one last time, he turns to Sam, "Let's go."

-The two Winchester brothers spread their wings, flap once, and disappear in the thin air.
+The two Winchester brothers spread their wings, flap once, and disappear into the thin air.

+Castiel's eyes look up, staring through the ceiling, into the sky.

 <br>